Skip to main content

 Executive Summary

-This document reviews currently installed PostgreSQL extensions and provides recommendations for additional extensions that would benefit the Encore Health OS platform based on:
+This document reviews currently installed PostgreSQL extensions and provides recommendations for additional extensions that would benefit the Encore OS platform based on:

 1. Current extension usage patterns